-Programme 1 : Administration Purpose : To achieve financial sustainability, competence amongst staff, governance and build a strong brand Sub Programme 1.1 : Operate in a financially sustainable organisation
+Programme 1: AdministrationPurpose: To achieve financial sustainability, competence amongst staff, governance and build a strong brand

+Sub Programme 1.1 : Operate in a financially sustainable organisation

-Purpose : To ensure a robust and sustainable financial future for Artscape
+Purpose : To Ensure a robust and sustainable financial future for the Artscape

-ANNUAL TARGET OUTCOMES OUTPUTS OUTPUT INDICATORS AUDITED / ACTUAL PERFORMANCE ESTIMATED PERFORMANCE MTEF PERIOD 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 To operate on a financially sustainable basis Achieve a breakeven surplus/deficit Zero deficit on budget presented - - - Budget for and achieve breakeven on a cash basis (zero deficit) Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation)
+ANNUAL TARGET OUTCOMES OUTPUTS OUTPUT INDICATORS AUDITED / ACTUAL PERFORMANCE ORMANCE ESTIMATED PERFORMANCE MTEF PERIOD 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 To operate on a financially sustainable basis Achieve a breakeven surplus/defici t Zero deficit on budget presented Generate revenue through venue rental and box office income - The budget submitted for the 2020/2021 fy was a balanced budget.
+However during the 2020/2021 fy, an overall accounting deficit was recorded.
+A surplus was achieved on a cash basis Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Generate Venue rental and box office income of at least R1,4 million for the year.
+Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Generate Venue rental and box office income of at least R1,450 million for the year Achieve breakeven (zero deficit) or better on a cash budget basis (excluding depreciation) Generate Venue rental and box office income of at least R1,5 million for the year

-\New/amended indicator, hence the values under Audited/Actual Performance and Estimated Performance for 2019/2020 are blank
+New/amended indicator, hence the values under Audited/Actual Performance are blank